Rebeca Grynspan (English)

 Secretary General of the Iberoamerican General Secretariat, SEGIB

-Before joining the United Nations, she served as Vice President of Costa Rica from 1994 to 1998.
-She was Minister of Housing, Minister Coordinator of Economic and Social Affairs of her country and Deputy Minister of Finance.
+Prior to joining the United Nations, Ms Grynspan served as Vice-President of Costa Rica from 1994 to 1998.
+She was also Minister of Housing, Minister Coordinator of Economic and Social Affairs, and Deputy Minister of Finance.

-She was also a delegate to the United Nations Commission for the Reconstruction of Haiti, a group composed of representatives of the Haitian government, the U.S. President Bill Clinton and other relevant international members.
+She was also a delegate to the United Nations Commission for the Reconstruction of Haiti, a group consisting of the Haitian government, the former President of the United States Bill Clinton, and other prominent international partners.

 In June 2014 she was appointed as chair of the Board of Trustees of the International Institute for Environment and Development (IIED), one of the most influential organisations worldwide in the field of policy research, devoted to the study of the interface between development and the environment.

 Ms Grynspan is a member of the steering committee of the UNICEF Scaling Up Nutrition (SUN) Movement; member of the Governing Council of the Society for International Development (SID), a global network of individuals and professionals at the forefront of development; and member of the ILO Global Commission on the Future of Work, among others.

 In addition to her experience as a conference lecturer and advisor to a number of international organisations and institutions, she has been actively involved in key United Nations initiatives, such as the Millennium Project’s Task Force on Poverty and Economic Development and the High-level Panel on Financing for Development.